U.S., allies pledge more aid for Syria's opposition

-UNITED NATIONS As the United States and its allies pounded Islamist militants in Syria with airstrikes, Washington and members of the so-called Friends of Syria group on Wednesday pledged more than $90 million (55.11 million pounds) in new funds for non-lethal and humanitarian assistance.
+UNITED NATIONS, Sept 24 As the United States and its allies pounded Islamist militants in Syria with airstrikes, Washington and members of the so-called Friends of Syria group on Wednesday pledged more than $90 million in new funds for non-lethal and humanitarian assistance.

 U.S. Secretary of State John Kerry announced about $40 million in new money for the moderate armed opposition and the civilian opposition at a U.N. meeting hosted by British Foreign Secretary Philip Hammond and Hadi al-Bahra, head of the Syrian National Coalition.